Dtphelan1/arlington-ma-town-member-voting/README.md

 When Docker and the Heroku CLI are installed on your system, you can use the Makefile here at the top of the repo for running a deployment.
 You may need the owner of the Heroku app (Graham) to add you as a collaborator.

+## License

+This project is built using the CopyLeft, GPL-3.0 License.
+The text of this license can be found [here](./LICENSE)